davebenson/doom4-walkthrough/README.md

 You'll be on a walkaround that going alongside the building, a few Possesseds and a Hell Razer will surprise you be spawning in front of you.

-At the end of this walkway, find Elite Guard #2.
+At the end of this walkway, find ELITE GUARD 4.2.

 ## Mission 4: After Destroying the 3 Argent Filters

 A new Gore Nest will appear: it's on the upper story and easily visible.
-You have to get to it from the building below, which once housed Argent Filter #2.
+You have to get to it from the building below, which once housed ARgent Filter #2.

 Climb the crates, following the waypoint to the upper-story of the huge hangar, right next to Rune #2.